 Communication, romance, friendship, and intimacy can all be marred by harshness, betrayal, trauma and pain from the past.
-Through the integration of science (Gottman Method) with faith, hope and love--we help you re-write the Story of Us.
+Through the integration of science (Gottman Method and Emotionally Focused Therapy) with faith, hope and love--we help you re-write the Story of Us.

 What's the point of marriage?
 "We need a witness to our lives.
 There's a billion people on the planet...
 I mean, what does any one life really mean?
 But in a marriage, you're promising to care about everything.
 The good things, the bad things, the terrible things, the mundane things... all of it, all of the time, every day.
 You're saying 'Your life will not go unnoticed because I will notice it.
 Your life will not go un-witnessed because I will be your witness' Beverly Clark (Susan Sarandon's character) from the film Shall We Dance.